awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 + `file_path` – The Amazon S3 file name and path\.
 + `region` – The AWS Region that the bucket is in\.
 For a listing of AWS Region names and associated values, see [ Regions, Availability Zones, and Local Zones ](Concepts.RegionsAndAvailabilityZones.md)\.

-  Currently, this value must be the same AWS Region as that of the exporting DB cluster\.
-The default is the AWS Region of the exporting DB cluster\.
+  Currently, this value must be the same AWS Region as that of the exporting DB instance\.
+The default is the AWS Region of the exporting DB instance\.
 To create an `aws_commons._s3_uri_1` composite structure, see the [aws\_commons\.create\_s3\_uri](#aws_commons.create_s3_uri) function\.

 *options*